-- The owner/occupier knew, or should have known in the exercise of ordinary care, that the condition of their property posed an unreasonable risk of harm to the person present.
+- The owner/occupier knew, or should have known in the exercise of ordinary care, that the condition of his or her property posed an unreasonable risk of harm to the person present.

-- The owner/occupier should have anticipated that a person on the property would not discover the danger or would fail to protect themselves against it.
+- The owner/occupier should have anticipated that a person on the property would not discover the danger or would fail to protect him or herself against it.

-- The owner/occupier was negligent in that they created the condition, knew about the condition and negligently failed to correct it or should have known about the condition.
+- The owner/occupier was negligent in that he or she created the condition, knew about the condition and negligently failed to correct it or should have known about the condition.

 - The person present on the property sustained injuries caused by the condition of the property.

 Condition No. 2 is generally one of the more difficult elements to prove.
 If the condition was created by the owner/occupier of the property, such as mopping a floor, it is not necessary to prove that the owner/occupier knew or should have known of the dangerous condition.
 If the condition was created by the owner/occupier, then the owner is on notice of the condition.
 In such cases, the owner/occupier has a duty to exercise ordinary care for the safety of those lawfully on the property.
 As notice of a dangerous condition is often the most difficult element of a premises liability case to prove, cases involving a defective condition on the property that was created by the owner/occupier may be more likely to succeed.